tekknolagi/isdt/lecture-notes/1-cli.md

 ### Error handling (`set -euo pipefail` is your friend)
 Error handling in shell scripts is somewhat fraught.
-Normally in a programming language when there is an error, you find out right away -- or it is explicitly squashed.
+Normally in a programming language when there is an error, you find out right away---or it is explicitly squashed.
 For example, in C, your program might segfault.
 Or, if you are luckier, it might print an error message and `exit()`.
 Or in C++, Python, and other programming languages that support it, it might raise an exception.